Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 The new project will be ready to help all these repositories work together.
 Documents and artifacts should be published each time a release is created, and code should be always be tested after pushing it to the code repository.

 This can be achieved with the help of a continuous integration service.
-More exactly, with the help of [Travis](https://travis-ci.org), which is free for open source projects.
+More exactly, with the help of [Travis][travis], which is free for open source projects.

-To find out more about this check the [Travis section](./travis.html).
-For now all that it matters is knowing that the CI service join together the various repositories, and that [this guide](http://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI%3A) explains how to set it up.
+To find out more about this check the [Travis section][travis-section].
+For now all that it matters is knowing that the CI service join together the various repositories, and that [this guide][travis-guide] explains how to set it up.

 ## Mirroring to JCenter, OSS Sonatype and Maven Central